tylert/packer-build/README.rst

     packer build -only=qemu debian/wheezy/xfce-crypt.json
     packer build -only=vmwf ubuntu/trusty/base.json

-NOTE:  Only the virtualbox builder is used to create vagrant box files.
-This is intentional as, currently, the vagrant vmware plugin requires a paid license in order to use it.
+Only the VirtualBox builder is used to create Vagrant box files.
+This is intentional as, currently, the Vagrant VMware plugin requires a paid license in order to use it.
+Beware that this license expires frequently as new versions of VMware and/or Vagrant get released.

 Using Vagrant Box Files